SmileiPIC/tutorials/perfs_patch_arrangement.rst

   )

 Re-run the ``linearized_YX`` configuration to note the related overhead of the new resolution.
-Increasing the spatial resolution increase the particles resolution, you can have a look at the nimber of particles created.
+Increasing the spatial resolution increase the particles resolution, you can have a look at the number of particles created.

 You can now run the simulation with the 8 x 16 patches configuration :